Goa Property Registration Charges 2025 – Updated Stamp Duty, Registration Fees, and New Rules Explained

 - Drafted sale deed

-- E-stamp certificate of paid stamp duty
+- E-stamp certificate of paid duty

 - Property card and Form I & XIV